Practical guide

 The five-step path for a developer

-• 1.
-Pick an open-weight model: Llama 3.1, Qwen 2.5, Mistral, Gemma, Phi, or DeepSeek families are the strongest open bases as of 2026.
+- 1. Pick an open-weight model: The Llama, Qwen, Mistral, Gemma, Phi, DeepSeek and Nemotron families all publish open weights, and the leading model in each changes often, so check a current leaderboard rather than a blog post.
 Pick a parameter count that fits your hardware (see below).

 Hardware: what you actually need